carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 The estimated time investment for these activities is 25-30 hours per year, depending on preparation needs.

-Instructor Trainers whose service is included in a member agreement may have additional requirements – please refer to your member agreement for details.
+Instructor Trainers whose service is included in a Partnership Agreement may have additional requirements – please refer to your Partnership Agreement for details.

 ### Scheduling Training Events

 Instructor Training events, bonus modules, and teaching demos are scheduled on a quarterly basis.
 Four times a year, the Core Team will poll Trainers for their availability to teach Instructor Training.
 At the same time, Trainers will be asked to sign up to host teaching demos using Calendly.

 The Core Team creates a training calendar by matching up availability of Trainers and [posts it with our curriculum](https://carpentries.github.io/instructor-training/training_calendar).
-Member sites each receive a unique registration code allowing their team members to sign up for these events.
+Partner sites each receive a unique registration code allowing their team members to sign up for these events.

 Teaching demos are listed on the [teaching demo etherpad](https://pad.carpentries.org/teaching-demos).
 Trainees can sign up for teaching demos at any time.